iAut0mat0n/slidecoffee-Core-APP-mAI_v5-NEW/replit.md

 # SlideCoffee - Replit Project Documentation

+**For comprehensive MVP handoff documentation, see: [MVP_HANDOFF.md](./MVP_HANDOFF.md)**

 ## Overview

 SlideCoffee is an AI-first presentation platform designed to enable users to generate, manage, and collaborate on presentations efficiently.
-It offers AI-powered slide generation, brand management, real-time collaboration, and various export options.
-The project aims to provide a comprehensive, AI-driven solution for creating high-quality presentations for individuals and teams, with over 93 functional screens.
+The core feature is the "AI Brew" experience - users describe what they want in natural language, and the AI researches, outlines, and generates a complete presentation with real-time streaming feedback.

 ## User Preferences